 - This deceptively simple function is the core of how a dict works.
 What it does is uses the built-in Python hash function to convert a string to a number.
 Python uses this function for its own dict data structure, and I'm just reusing it.
 You should fire up a Python console to see how it works.
 Once I have a number for the key, I then use the % (modulus) operator and the len(aMap) to get a bucket where this key can go.
 As you should know, the % (modulus) operator will divide any number and give me the remainder.
 I can also use this as a way of limiting giant numbers to a fixed smaller set of other numbers.
 If you don't get this then use Python to explore it.

-- This is just a "convenience function" that does what most people want a hashmap to do.
+- This is a "convenience function" which does what most people want a hashmap to do.
 It uses get_slot to get the (i, k, v) and then just returns the v (value) only.
-Make sure you understand how the default variable works, and also how the (i, k, v) in get_slot is assigned to the i, k, v variables in get.
+Make sure you understand how the default variable works, and how the (i, k, v) in get_slot is assigned to the i, k, v variables in get.

 - To delete a key, I simply get the bucket and search for the key in it, and delete it from the list.
 However, because I chose to make set only store one key/value pair I can stop when I have found one.
 If I had decided to allow multiple values for each key by simply appending I would have also made delete slower because I would have needed to go through every slot on delete just in case it had a key/value pair that matched.